pavel-koryagin/meowbingo/README.md

 ## TODO list

-- Rename 'Drop' to mark the sentence pair bad and skip it, not skipping the whole merged task (if any)
 - Merge the same sentences.
   + Use the id from the first of them
-  - Merge after skipping the ones marked bad
+  + Merge after skipping the ones marked bad
   - Collect all the other variants for checking the answer.
 Show the perfect one
 - Replace Next with 'Bad' and 'Good'?
 Use backspace for 'Bad'?
 - Add session parameters, like direction (eng->geo/geo->eng/both), mark type (new, repeat, hard), etc.